 Bhagoria Haat or market as it is locally known has no fixed venue.
 For seven days prior to Holi, different villages play venue to Bhagoria haat.
 You can check the local newspapers for the information on this.
 The first village that we went to was Vaalpur, located almost at the Gujarat border.
 As we reached the village around noon, it was already full of colorful young people.
-First thing that struck us were the groups of young women who were all dressed in same color, style and wore identical silver jewelry.
+The first thing that struck us were the groups of young women who were all dressed in same color, style and wore identical silver jewelry.
 Each group has its own color – black, blue, red, green, violet, orange sometimes a combination of two colors.
 Most of them wore the same jewelry – heavy, solid silverware.
 Wore their dupattas the same way and seem to carry the same expression as well.

 Bhagoria Haat or Festival Market at Vaalpur

 It took us some time and effort to search for the group of boys or potential grooms who should be out to woo the girls.
-There were not many groups, but the ones who came, came in style.
+There were not many groups, but the ones who came in style.
 All dressed up in dhotis and designer flutes.
 They flaunted their flutes both to showcase the exquisite designs on them.
 And to probably announce their single and available status.
 It was fun to interact with them, as they wanted to speak but were shy at the same time.
 For a long time, we just saw these groups roaming around in bunches, looking at each other, but we did not see any action.
 After we sat back as sheer observers, we saw some color exchange happening.
 Some boys did apply color on the girls while the girl tried to run away or avoid the color.

 One of us also saw a girl accepting a Paan from a boy, which as per the local ritual means, that girl accepts the boy’s proposal.
 What happened after that is impossible to know unless we parked ourselves there for few days?